All Episodes

 We were armed and ready.

-So there's a there's uh there's a lot of truth in that.
+There's a lot of truth in that.

-And uh this time round he was specific.
+And this time around, he was specific.

-He's not talking about he's talking he's now commending the example of government gun confiscation.
+He's not talking about, he's talking, he's now commending the example of government gun confiscation.

 And they'll fight to the death for it.

-The only way they could do it.
+The only way they could do it, they couldn't do that.

 But what they could do is they could somehow make it legal to sue gun manufacturers.

-I mean, do you think that's the also something they're serious about or whether they're just posturing on this?
+I mean, do you think that's also something they're serious about or whether they're just posturing on this?

 I don't think it'll ever happen.